 After the show, many express gratitude for the opportunity to learn about the Cambodian experience of war and devastation during the Khmer Rouge regime.
 PPS are praised for their sensitive handling of such bleak themes and for their ability to leave everyone elated, in spite of it all.
 Certainly, the daring athleticism is a major source of the joy, but so too is the message that through artistic expression and honest confrontation, trauma can be transformed into a thing of beauty.

 Monday evening, days before fighting breaks out over a disputed 11th-century temple in Preah Vihear on the Thailand-Cambodia border, the Thai-Cambodian cultural exchange taking place in Chiang Mai draws to an end.
 Members of host group, CNX Art Connex, and their friends from Chiang Mai’s Wandering Moon Theatre group come to the train station to see off Phare Ponleu Selpak.
 The young Cambodian artists all speak glowingly of their time in Chiang Mai and express hope that they can return again soon.

 The Bangkok bound train is late, so a “rock-paper-scissors” battle ensues on the platform, which has everyone in hysterics of laughter.
 Tommy, a Kenyan reggae artist based in Thailand, happens to be waiting for the same train and decides to join in on the fun and games.

 “These guys are great,” he says with a big smile.
 “I love them!”

-Distant Haze was created as part of the Mekong Creative Communities: Arts for Advocacy Fellowship 2010 by Philippine Educational Theater Association (PETA).
+Distant Haze was created as part of PETA’s Mekong Creative Communities: Arts for Advocacy Fellowship, 2010.
 Main support provided by Save the Children through the European Union.
 Additional contributions from Terre des Hommes.

 Phare Ponleu Selpak’s week-long visit to Chiang Mai was coordinated by CNX Art Connex.